Add Alternative Text in WordPress

 Additional Resources

-- If you’re looking for more information on WordPress authoring, we have a robust style guide and lots of helpful information on the Web Services site.
+We have published guidelines on best practices for writing alternative text.
+If you’re looking for more information on WordPress authoring, we have a robust style guide and lots of helpful information throughout the Web Services site.

 Guides & Tutorials